 Winter (Nov 20 - May 20, approx, check USFS website for exact): Plan on the road being unplowed about 1/4 mile off of HWY 24, so plan on 7-7.5 miles flat (depending on where you can park) on the 703 road and then 3.5-4 miles up (depending on what quick shortcuts you are familiar with) on the Road 759 (right turn off of 703) over snow by snowmobile, snowshoes, touring skis, etc. We do our best to keep a skin/ snowshoe track up maintained but not always possible after new snow.
 Parking is often available at start of 703 road a little before bridge, or off of 24.

-Note: if you would like exclusive guest use of the property, please be sure to rent the campsite too (we generally only rent two sites to larger parties, but often offer one site for rent when the cabin is booked)
+Note: if you would like exclusive guest use of the full property, please be sure to rent all sites/ buildings.

 - Check in: After 3PM